nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 Literally waiting around for glue to dry takes forever as does **step four** which is staining.
 If you have any gaps in your pieces, now is the time to use some wood filler or sawdust to get rid of them.
 I used a dark stain (jacobean) that matched(ish) my kallax.

+After I waited about a million hours for the stain to dry, it was time to staple on the burlap.
+You can use any fabric for the middle, but I was going for a boho/mid-century look without the cost of rattan.
+It's a little bit of a pain, but pretty simple.
+I stapled down one side of the door, then pulled the burlap taut and stapled across the bottom, up the other side, and finally across the top.
+Again, always pulling it tight as I go.

-After I waited about a million hours for the stain to dry, I attached the hinges to the top and bottom of each door and screwed on the cabinet pulls.
+I attached the hinges to the top and bottom of each door and screwed on the cabinet pulls.

 **Step five** is lining up the doors on the kallax and seeing where I needed to drill to attach them.
 I held the door up and marked where the hinge holes hit then pre-drilled pilot holes so I wouldn't split the cabinet.
 Then, all that was left was to drill them in place.